kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## The Old Workflow

-Define question.
+Define question
-Collect and clean data.
+Collect and clean data
-Select variables.
+Select variables
-Fit regression or classification.
+Fit regression or classification
-Interpret coefficients.
+Interpret coefficients
-Validate with holdout data.
+Validate with holdout data
 Output: a model tailored to one problem

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.